 Have you recently graduated or are about to graduate with a nursing degree?
-Are you interested in joining the Greenville Health System (GHS) team?
-If you answered yes to both of these questions, the GHS Nurse Residency Program may be for you.
+Are you interested in joining the Greenville Health System (Prisma Health) team?
+If you answered yes to both of these questions, the Prisma Health Nurse Residency Program may be for you.

-The GHS Nurse Residency Program is a structured orientation program for newly hired nurses with less than one year of full-time nursing experience.
+The Prisma Health Nurse Residency Program is a structured orientation program for newly hired nurses with less than one year of full-time nursing experience.
 It was created to help newly hired team members transition from an academic setting to patient care.

 The program is a full-time, paid nursing position.
 To apply, you need to have successfully completed your nursing program and be preparing to take the NCLEX exam.
 Applications are posted six to eight months before cohorts start, and interviews begin six months before cohorts start.
 Click here to view the latest schedule.

 After completing the interview process and being hired, you will be placed into one of six cohorts based on your position:

 - Children’s Services—A combination of high-quality classes, neonatal and pediatric core curriculum modules, simulation and hands-on training.

 - Critical Care—Provides broad exposure to critical care subspecialties through American Association of Critical Care Nurses (AACN) curriculum modules, simulation and hands-on experience.